OfficeDev/office-js-docs-pr/docs/outlook/compare-outlook-add-in-support-in-outlook-for-mac.md

 ## New Outlook on Mac

-Outlook add-ins are now supported in Modern UI on Mac.
+Outlook add-ins are now supported in Modern UI on Mac, up to requirement set 1.6.
 However, the following requirement sets and features are **NOT** supported yet.

 1. API requirement sets 1.7 and 1.8
 1. Pinnable task pane, `ItemChanged` event
-1. Single sign-on (SSO)
 1. Contextual add-ins
 1. On-send
 1. Shared folder support
 1. `saveAsync` when composing a meeting
+1. Single sign-on (SSO)

 New Outlook on Mac is available from version 16.32.
 To learn more about how to try out this feature, see [Outlook for Mac - Release notes for Insider Fast builds](https://support.microsoft.com/office/d6347358-5613-433e-a49e-a9a0e8e0462a).